-Just like the classic tale, the tortoise had beaten the hare.
+Just like the classic tale, the tortoise had beaten the hare through sheer endurance.
 But with the reintroduction of GT cars at the N24 in 1999, and the eventual dissolution of Class 2 Super Touring in 2000 due to drastically bloated costs, the unique diesel Beemers would never race again.

 Because of this, their performance at the 1998 N24 was seen as a fluke, until Audi confirmed the merits of using diesel in endurance racing once and for all with the dominant R10 TDI Le Mans prototype in 2006.
-As for touring cars, it would taken until 2007 for SEAT to introduce the a diesel version of the Leon under the World Touring Car Championship's D2000 rules.
+As for touring cars, it would take until 2007 for SEAT to introduce a successful diesel version of the León under the World Touring Car Championship's D2000 rules.